 - Equipment: Boeing 777-200

 American offers two daily nonstops between DFW and Tokyo, one departing at 10:35 A.M., and the other at 12:10 P.M.
 We elected for the earlier flight, so as to maximize our time in Tokyo (granted, it was only an hour and a half of extra time, but I’ll take what I can get).
-We got to the airport about 8:45, and thanks to our recently acquired TSA PreCheck, we sailed right through security.
+After arriving at the airport about 8:45, thanks to our recently acquired TSA PreCheck, we sailed right through security.
 We did spend some time in the Terminal D Admirals Club (I will have a later post covering the Terminals A, C, and D clubs, so I won’t spend time on our visit here), and headed over to the gate about a quarter to 10.
 Boarding began with a few minutes, and was surprisingly orderly.

 As much as the Business Class cabin of the 772 is woefully out of date, Main Cabin likewise features some significant limitations, namely: no Main Cabin Extra, except for exit rows and bulkheads; in-seat power only at selected seats, and only of the DC variety; and limited entertainment options in the seatback TVs.
 I’m not a fan of either exit rows or bulkheads, and thus didn’t want to pay extra for those seats.
 But when I checked in the morning before, lo and behold, a window-aisle combo in Row 20 sat unclaimed.
-Both my wife and I had acheived AAdvantage Gold status after our trip to Europe, so I could now take them at no charge.
+Both my wife and I had achieved AAdvantage Gold status after our trip to Europe, so I could now take them at no charge.
 That was a no-brainer, so we enjoyed a generous helping of legroom.

 The cabin itself features an old school 2-5-2 configuration.